Bayesian Data Synthesis and Disclosure Risk Quantification: An Application to the Consumer Expenditure Surveys: Introduction

-A class of approaches for encoding privacy protection into sensitive variables to permit their public release constructs a Bayesian model for the respondent-level variable(s), estimated on the data, from which new data are simulated or ``synthesized" from the estimated model \citep{Rubin1993synthetic, Little1993synthetic, Reiter2005JRSSA, Reiter2005CART, DrechslerReiter2009JOS, CaiolaReiter2010TDP, SynLBD2011, WangReiter2012, Paiva2014SM, SynLBD2014, QuickHolanWikleReiter2015SS, WeiReiter2016, HuReiterWang2018BA}.
+A class of approaches for encoding privacy protection into sensitive variables to permit their public release constructs a Bayesian model for the respondent-level variable(s), estimated on the confidential data, from which new data are simulated or ``synthesized" from the estimated model.
 The new data, commonly called ``synthetic data", are then proposed for release to the public.
-The synthetic data generated from flexible models, called synthesizers, should maintain a high level of usefulness (commonly called utility), while smoothing of the data distribution induced by the model often achieves a high level of privacy and confidentiality protection.
+The synthetic data generated from flexible models, called synthesizers, should maintain a high level of usefulness (commonly called utility), while smoothing of the data distribution induced by the model often achieves a high level of privacy and confidentiality protection. \citet{Drechsler2011book} provides a comprehensive review of synthetic datasets for statistical disclosure control.

-The current CE PUMD of the Interview Survey contains more than 300 variables about characteristics of the consumer units (CU, i.e. households) and CU members, and detailed tax, income, and expenditure information about the CUs and their members.
+The current CE PUMD of the Interview Survey contains variables about characteristics of the consumer units (CU, i.e. households) and CU members, and detailed tax, income, and expenditure information about the CUs and their members.
 While rich and useful, a set of important variables about the detailed location of the CUs is not currently released due to privacy concerns and other considerations.
 In this paper, we construct synthesizers for the county labels variable for CUs, along with new disclosure risk measures to ensure adequate privacy protection for synthetically-generated county labels, while at the same time ensuring that the synthetic data are useful to the CE data users for various research purposes of interest to them.
 Tailored for categorical variables present in the CE data, we propose two non-parametric Bayesian models as data synthesizers.
 The first synthesizer employs a Dirichlet Process mixtures of products of multinomials (DPMPM), which directly models the county labels variable as a categorical variable where each county in the data receives a unique code.
-The second synthesizer constructs a new, nonparametric version of areal models with Dirichlet Process priors (DP-areal), which models \emph{counts} of county labels of observations sharing similar characteristics, such as gender, income and age categories.
+The second synthesizer constructs a new, nonparametric version of areal models with Dirichlet Process priors (DP-areal), which models \emph{counts} of county labels of observations sharing similar characteristics, such as gender, income, and age categories.
+We choose non-parametric models because they are flexible.
+Such flexibility is desired because we cannot anticipate what uses (i.e. analyses) that the data analysts will have.